tzing/secrets.env/Readme.md

 #### Method

-Vault2env adapts several auth methods.
+Secrts.env adapts several auth methods.
 You must specify the auth method by either config file or the environment variable `VAULT_METHOD`.
 Here's the format in config file:

 ```yaml
 ---